Rabbit Advocacy Animal Matters

 The Rabbit Advocacy group of BC also wrote to Delta Mayor and Council on the subject of animals, addressing rabbits sold in retail outlets and the fact that under Canadian law sentient beings are regarded as property.
 We urged decision-makers to create a new and modern animal welfare bylaw to reflect our evolution to a more inclusive, civilized and humane society.
-We also stated that we would like to see a strategy that would implement consistent legislation across British Columbia.
+We also stated that we would like to see a strategy that would implement consistent legislation across British Columbia. (update below)

 August 14, 2017 Nanaimo City Council will be discussing a motion to ban the sale of cats, dogs & rabbits in stores after recent correspondence from Leon Davis, manager of the City’s SPCA.
 The Rabbit Advocacy Group also wrote Mayor McKay, councillors, and other departments regarding this matter.
 We have done so in the past, as well.
 Domestic rabbit colonies can be found throughout the Regional District of Nanaimo, including on the Nanaimo SPCA acreage.
 Concurrently, there are many rabbit breeders plying their trade, unchecked.